 Applicants should normally hold a first degree from a recognised institution (minimum Lower Second Class Honours or international equivalent) and demonstrate interest and motivation in the subject area.
-Alternative professional qualifications with at least three years' relevant professional experience will also be considered.
-Directly relevant degree disciplines include business studies, economics, geography, management, and operation research.
-However students with qualifications in other disciplines such as engineering, environmental sciences, the humanities and languages are also encouraged to apply.
+Alternative professional qualifications with at least three years’ relevant professional experience will also be considered.
+Applicants from different academic backgrounds are welcome.

 If English is not your first language, you will need an IELTS score of 6.5, with a minimum score of 6 in each element.